cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Watson Visual Recognition/README.md

 1. Using Visual Recognition pre-trained models with the UI
 2. Creating a custom classifier with the UI
+3. Creating an object detection model
-3. Integrate Visual Recognition in your application with Node-Red
+4. Integrate Visual Recognition in your application with Node-Red

 # Step 1 - Using Visual Recognition pre-trained models with the UI